Jacksonalcazar/Thiophene-Reactivity-toward-Singlet-Oxygen/README.md

 ## Special Feature

-The script is specifically designed to identify the structure of thiophene and calculate its reactivity with singlet oxygen, even for compounds containing multiple thiophene units.
+The script is specifically designed to identify the structure of thiophene and calculate its reactivity toward singlet oxygen, even for compounds containing multiple thiophene units.

 ## Conclusion